marionettejs/backbone.syphon/readme.md

 ## Basic Usage : Deserialize

-Syphon also allows you to deserialize an object's values back on to a form.
-It uses the same conventions and configuration as the serialization process, with the introduction of Input Writers to handle populating the form fields with the values.
+Syphon also allows you to deserialize an object's values back into their field equivalent.
+It uses the same conventions and configuration as the serialization process, with the introduction of Input Writers to handle populating the fields with the values.
 See the full
 [API Documentation](https://github.com/marionettejs/backbone.syphon/blob/master/apidoc.md).
 for more information on Input Writers.